|

 north along the banks of the mighty Hudson River.
 This is the former route of some of the New

-York Central's most famous trains; like The Twentieth Century Limited and The Empire
+York Central's most famous trains; like The Twentieth Century

-State Express.
-Try to be seated on the left side of the train to view the Palisades Cliffs
+Limited and The Empire State Express.
+Try to be seated on the left

-on the opposite side of the river.
-In another customer-oriented improvement, Metro-North
+of the river.
+As a customer-oriented improvement, Metro-North

-has removed many of the obstacles along the river that might block your view.
+removed many of the obstacles along the river that might block your view.

 ...
 As you pass through Yonkers, Tarrytown and Ossining